daisygunn/my-contact-book/README.md

 I followed the below steps using the Code Institute tutorial:

 - The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies `pip3 freeze --local > requirements.txt`.
-Please note this file should be added to a .gitignore file to prevent the file from being commited.
+Please note this file should be added to a .gitignore file to prevent the file from being committed.

 1. Go to [Heroku.com](https://dashboard.heroku.com/apps) and login; if you do not already have an account then you will need to create one.
 2. Click the `New` dropdown and select `Create New App`.